Archive Types of Anti-Social Behavior in Children: The Role of Social Media

 Here are some ways parents can help their children avoid the bad effects of social media:

 • Install a parental control app like Safes that will notify you if something suspicious occurs but will not intrude on your teen’s privacy.
 Safes also offers parents the option to block inappropriate apps and websites or set specific times for them to use their devices.
 You can download it for iOS, Android, Windows, and macOS.
+It also offers a free trial so you can start using it today with ease.

 • Talk to your child about their online conduct and what is and is not suitable for them to view, do, publish, and say.